gopinathrajamanickam/hello-world/README.md

 # hello-world
 as prescribed
-mm this is teh way to do it
+this is the way to do it